IRS-PM/IRS-PM-2020-11-01-IS02FT-GRP2-E-Diagnostics/README.md

 # Instructions & Functions display

-Install the required libraries.
+* Install the required libraries.

-Run the main.py in folder "E-Diagnostics".
+* Run the main.py in folder "E-Diagnostics".

-Run the project on http://127.0.0.1:2020/ in Browser to reach the index page.
+* Run the project on http://127.0.0.1:2020/ in Browser to reach the index page.

 ![image](https://github.com/Jingxuaw/IRS-Project-Your-E-Diagnostics/blob/master/e-diagnostic.png)

-Click the respective box basde on the symptoms the you are getting through.
+* Click the respective box basde on the symptoms the you are getting through.

 ![image](https://github.com/Jingxuaw/IRS-Project-Your-E-Diagnostics/blob/master/example1.png)

-Click the checkbox to select the symptoms you have and click the "Confirm" button".
+* Click the checkbox to select the symptoms you have and click the "Confirm" button".

-If you do not find any symptoms you have in the list, click "Back" button to return to the index page.
+* If you do not find any symptoms you have in the list, click "Back" button to return to the index page.

-After selecting the corresponding symptoms, it will show a message box for you to check what you have selected.
+* After selecting the corresponding symptoms, it will show a message box for you to check what you have selected.
 You can choose to add on more symptoms by clicking the respective boxes below.

 ![image](https://github.com/Jingxuaw/IRS-Project-Your-E-Diagnostics/blob/master/example2.png)

-If done, click the "Confirm" button to get the disease prediction.
+* If done, click the "Confirm" button to get the disease prediction.

 ![image](https://github.com/Jingxuaw/IRS-Project-Your-E-Diagnostics/blob/master/example3.png)

-#### A kindly reminder: This website only works on prediction.
-Please refer to the details and suggestions given by the hospital
+* Click "Back" button to return to the index page.